Aging is part of life, and while it does bring about a new journey, certain issues develop.

 2) Vitamin B12

-Vitamin B12 is another nutrient that older men need to be aware of.
+B12 vitamins are another nutrient that men over 50 need to be aware of.
 This essential vitamin has a critical role in the production of red blood cells.
 When a man is deficient in vitamin B12, there may be a reduction in his red blood cell count.
 The good news is that vitamin B12 is readily available in animal foods, such as a piece of lean beef.

 Among older individuals who prefer to stray away from red meats, as well as those following a vegetarian or vegan diet, it is often difficult to get enough vitamin B12.
 A deficiency can lead to a thinning of the stomach’s lining, pernicious anemia, and immune system disorders.
 Celiac disease and Chron’s disease are also complications associated with vitamin B12 deficiency.